KarlGusta/minivault-api/README.md

 # MiniVault API

-A simple local REST API that simulates ModelVault's om-prem AI prompt/response system.
+A simple local REST API that simulates ModelVault's on-prem AI prompt/response system.

 ## How to Run